-To qualify for FastTrack5 assessment, development applications must demonstrate that all of the qualifying criteria in appendix 2 for each relevant aspect of development are met.
-The reduced SARA development application fee will be applied for each qualifying FastTrack5 trigger at the time of lodgement or referral of the application.
-If the application does not meet all of the relevant FastTrack5 qualifying criteria, the standard SARA assessment pathway applies, requiring full assessment against the SDAP state codes and subject to standard statutory timeframes and fees.
+To qualify for FastTrack5 assessment, development applications must demonstrate that all of the qualifying criteria in the relevant checklist for each relevant aspect of development are met.
+The reduced SARA development application fee will be applied for each qualifying FastTrack5 trigger at the time of lodgement or referral of the application does not meet all of the relevant FastTrack5 qualifying criteria, the standard SARA assessment pathway applies, requiring full assessment against the SDAP state codes and subject to standard statutory timeframes and fees.